Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 We have seen the true range of human folly in the way people put together structure data files.
 Even with strong standards for files like CIF, or PDB, the guys sometimes even omit the name of the molecule under study.
 These errors can stymie FILECONV, and if they do, then you might need to go familiarize yourself with the proper file format, adjust the one you wish to work with, and then reuse FILECONV.
 Sorry about that, but until we have self-critical scientists, the problem will remain.

-Better Data
+Better Simulations and Data

-Some people seem to be bothered by the time it takes for STR3DI32 to minimize the structure energy of a molecular model.
-You should be aware that STR3DI32 will generate a structure that is within 0.2 kcals/mol of the closest energy minimum within two minimization cycles.
+Some people seem to be bothered by the time it takes for StruMM3D to minimize the structure energy of a molecular model.
+You should be aware that StruMM3D will generate a structure that is within 0.2 kcals/mol of the closest energy minimum within two minimization cycles.
 If you want a “quick and dirty” structure, then you can stop the minimization process at any time, or you could have used one of the other molecular modeling programs.
-On the other hand, if you let STR3DI32 alone, it will do the most thorough search of the molecule’s potential energy surface that any molecular modeling program can do, and that takes time.
+On the other hand, if you let StruMM3D alone, it will do the most thorough search of the molecule’s potential energy surface that any molecular modeling program can do, and that takes time.
 Further, you should be aware that when a structure energy minimization process is being launched, you do have the option of going for a quick minimization.

 Better Data Analysis

 Data from diffraction studies (x-ray crystallography, etc) are only as useful as the method that converts the data into realistic molecular structural information.
 Often diffraction derived coordinate data have errors that are overlooked by crystallographers that use inferior molecular modeling programs, because these programs cannot draw the experimenter’s attention to these errors.
-STR3DI32 will immediately draw its user’s attention to these errors.
+StruMM3D will immediately draw its user’s attention to these errors.

 The other molecular modeling methods, which rely on a user generated atom connectivity file to construct the molecular model, will often display structures that have ridiculous bond lengths, as normal structures.